 Expanding activities to spread and raise awareness

-Since the awareness and conduct of the managers who are our workplace leaders are essential in risk management and crisis response, in fiscal 2012 we also conducted risk management training directed toward department managers as well as factory managers, managers of production department sections and managers at domestic Group companies.
-The training was attended by 56 managers.
+Since the awareness and conduct of the managers who are our workplace leaders are essential in risk management and crisis response, in fiscal 2013 we also conducted risk management training directed toward newly-appointed department managers as well as factory managers, section managers of production department.
+The training was attended by 55 managers.
 In addition, we continued to provide risk management education for associates scheduled for transfer as president of local corporations in order to strengthen risk management at overseas sites.
-A total of 21 associates took the course.
+A total of 11 associates took the course.

 We also sought to ensure proper responses to fires, traffic accidents and earthquakes by requiring that all associates carry the Risk Management Handbook (first version formulated in 2004) with them at all times.
 The content of the handbook has been revised and distributed to all associates to further stimulate awareness at the individual level.

 Responding to increasing risk along with the development of our global business